RickIsGone/sort-visualizer/README.md

 # Time complexity

 # Important note
-The time the visualizer takes to order the list doesn't properly rappresent the speed of the algorithm, if you want to see the average time complexity read [Time complexity](#Time-complexity)
+The time the visualizer takes to order the list doesn't properly rappresent the speed of the algorithm, if you want to know the actual average time complexity read [Time complexity](#Time-complexity)

 # A video from the app
 ![A video that shows how to app works](sort_visualizer.gif)